Home / Learn / Claude Models Compared

 Claude Models Compared

-Claude Opus vs Sonnet
+Opus vs Sonnet for serious coding work

 Frequently asked questions

-Which Claude model should I start with?
+Which Claude model should developers use first?

-When should I choose Opus over Sonnet?
+When should I use Claude Opus instead of Sonnet?

 What is Claude Haiku best for?